wp-plugins/insite-for-wp-personalization-made-easy/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Donate Link: http://insite.io

-inSite for WordPress is the simplest way to personalize your site and increase your conversion (beta version, localhost not supported, use Google Chrome)
+inSite for WordPress is the simplest way to personalize your site and increase conversion (beta version, localhost not supported, use Google Chrome)

 == Description ==